 The Department of Information Science offers its three master's core courses (INFO 5000, INFO 5200, and INFO 5600) in an On-site Institute format.
-These courses are required for the Master’s in Library Science or Information Science programs of study.
-Students (except those in the School Librarianship Program of Study) are encouraged to begin the master’s program with INFO 5000.
+These courses are required for the Master’s in Library Science or Information Science degree program.
+Students (except those in the School Librarianship Program) are encouraged to begin the master’s program with INFO 5000.

 On-site Institutes in Denton and other locations

 - Orientation to the Department of Information Science